octohedron/suresta.github.io/content/_index.md

           # Upload image to `assets/media/` and reference the filename here
           image: "testimonial-1.jpg"
           text: "Awesome, so easy to use and saved me so much work with the swappable pre-designed sections!"
+        - name: "Richard Smith"
+          role: "Marketing Executive at X"
+          # Upload image to `assets/media/` and reference the filename here
+          image: "testimonial-1.jpg"
+          text: "Awesome, so easy to use and saved me so much work with the swappable pre-designed sections!"
     design:
       spacing:
         # Reduce bottom spacing so the testimonial appears vertically centered between sections